Colleges by Location

 Student to Faculty Ratio

-In 2023, this ratio at University of Massachusetts Boston was 16:1.
-That means that there were 16 times more students than teachers at this school.
-This school has recently reported to have 813 faculty members.
-Out of that number, there were 481 men and 653 women.
+According to the most recent data, the student-faculty ratio at University of Massachusetts Boston was 15:1: that means 15 students per one teacher.
+The total number of faculty teaching at the institution is 1,149.
+This number included 489 male and 660 female faculty members.
 The fact that female faculty members outnumber the male ones at this school is telling of the importance gender equality has at University of Massachusetts Boston.

 Student Population Diversity Graph